Richard-Gemmell/lsm9ds1-rjg/readme.txt

 Build Deployment
 ----------------
+rm dist/*
 python3 setup.py sdist bdist_wheel

 Upload to PyPi
 --------------
+Note that twine complains about a missing keyring backend.
+You can ignore this.

 To live
     python3 -m twine upload dist/*
 To test